abtin/dummytask/README.md

 It can be used to simulate high CPU loads when testing compute grids.

 To build:
-  -  On Mac/Linux/Windows:
+  -  Directly:

          $ go build
-  - On Mac/Windows for linux:
+  - Via make for linux:

         $ make linux
   - docker